Vopaaz/Genetic-Algorithm-Stock-Market/Readme.md

 # Genetic Algorithm Stock Market

 Project for CSCI 4511W, Introduction to Artificial Intelligence, UMN.
+It scored 100 out of 100 :rocket:.

 Using genetic algorithm to train a trading bot on stock market.